How WOZCODE works

 Read‑only exploration.
 Returns summaries to the parent — main context stays lean.

-Routing off the main thread saves 70%+ on exploration and planning calls.
+Routing off the main thread saves 70%+ on exploration calls.

 WOZCODE vs. vanilla Claude Code — same session, same model, same task.
 Numbers come from real Anthropic API usage fields on a live session, not simulations.
 Run /woz-benchmark to reproduce on your codebase.